abpframework/abp/docs/en/cli/index.md

 While each command may have a set of options, there are some global options that can be used with any command;

 * `--skip-cli-version-check`: Skips to check the latest version of the ABP CLI.
 If you don't specify, it will check the latest version and shows a warning message if there is a newer version of the ABP CLI.
 * `--old`: ABP CLI has two variations: `Volo.Abp.Studio.Cli` and `Volo.Abp.Cli`.
 New features/templates are added to the `Volo.Abp.Studio.Cli`.
-But if you want to use the old version, you can use this option in your commands.
+But if you want to use the old version, you can use this option **at the end of your commands**.
 For example, `abp new Acme.BookStore --old`.

 ## Commands